 Services to: HOLBORN for LONDON KINGS CROSS

-The underground is the most effective means of getting to QPR by train, with the Central-Piccadilly combination serving you best.
+The underground is the most effective means of getting to Queens Park Rangers by train; the Central-Piccadilly combo serving you best.
 After exiting White City tube, simply cross the road straight ahead of you, turn right and then left into South Africa Road.

-More adventurous souls might investigate the option of Shepherd's Bush national rail and London Overground station, which is the other side of the Westfield Shopping Centre but also sits on the Central Line.
+More adventurous souls might investigate the option of Shepherd’s Bush national rail and London Overground station.
+This is on the other side of the Westfield Shopping Centre – but also on the Central Line.